Mico27/gbs-DynamicProjectilePlugin/README.md

 | Banked ROM | +9,050 bytes |

 - **Bank 0:** 85 bytes are resident in the non-switchable bank (`projectiles.c`); everything else lives in a switchable bank.
 See [Bank 0 (HOME) Usage](#bank-0-home-usage).
-- **WRAM:** 103 bytes at the default pool sizes, with every behaviour enabled.
-The plugin reshapes the stock pool rather than adding to it: stock GB Studio embeds a full 28-byte definition in every live projectile (41 bytes per entry), while this plugin's entry is 16 bytes holding an index into a shared table — which is what pays for its own globals and the strand pool.
+- **WRAM:** 103 bytes at the default pool sizes with every behaviour on.
+The plugin reshapes the stock pool rather than adding to it.
+GB Studio puts a full 28-byte definition inside every live projectile, 41 bytes per entry, while this plugin's entry is 16 bytes pointing into a shared table.
+That saving is what pays for its own data and the strand pool.
-- **Banked ROM:** 9,050 bytes with every behaviour on, 7 of which land in stock files the plugin does not ship but which recompile differently because it overrides `gbs_types.h` and `projectiles.h`.
-Behaviours dominate the figure, so switching off the ones a game does not use is by far the biggest lever — Hookshot alone is 2,897 bytes.
+- **Banked ROM:** 9,050 bytes with every behaviour on.
+7 of those land in stock files the plugin does not ship, which compile slightly differently once it is installed.
+Behaviours dominate the figure, so switching off the ones a game does not use is by far the biggest saving.
+Hookshot alone is 2,897 bytes.
 See [What each engine setting costs](#what-each-engine-setting-costs).
 - **Tuning:** the pool is 16 B × *Max concurrent projectiles*, the slot table 32 B × *Max projectile slots*, and the strand pool 4 B × *Max chains + trails* × *Points per chain / trail* (66 B and 8 B per step respectively).
 The strand pool disappears entirely when both Chain and Trail are off, which also returns 128 B and 201 B of bank 0.
-- **Engine WRAM headroom:** a stock GB Studio 4.3.0 project leaves about **854 bytes** of WRAM free (usable engine WRAM is 7,776 bytes at 0xC0A0–0xDF00; the stock engine uses 6,922).
+- **Engine WRAM headroom:** a stock GB Studio 4.3.0 project leaves about **854 bytes** of WRAM free (the engine has 7,776 bytes to work with and uses 6,922 of them).
 With this plugin installed roughly **751 bytes** remain.
-That does not change with the number of global variables your project defines: the script memory array is a fixed 3,584 bytes at stock engine settings (VM_HEAP_SIZE + VM_MAX_CONTEXTS × VM_CONTEXT_STACK_SIZE = 768 + 16 × 64 words).
+Adding more global variables to your project does not change that figure, because script memory is a fixed 3,584 byte block at stock engine settings.
 - **SRAM:** not used.
 Save slots and cartridge requirements are unaffected.

 ---